alantygel/ckanext-tagmanager/README.rst

 ckanext-tagmanager
 =============

 Tagmanager offers a graphical interface for cleaning tags in CKAN open data portals.
-The main feature is the detection of similar tags, and the possibility to merge them.
-This is usefull for portals with many contributors, where tags are not always kept consistent.
+The main features are the detection of similar tags, and the possibility to merge them.
+This is useful for portals with many contributors, where tags are not always kept consistent.

-We offer three modes of tags merging suggestions:
+We offer three modes for detecting similar tags:

-- Strong: show tags that differ only by capitals special characters;
+- Strong similarity: detect tags that differ only by capitals special characters;
-- Medium: show tags that have a Levenshtein edit distance smaller than one;
+- Medium similarity: detect tags that have a Levenshtein edit distance smaller than three;
-- Synonym: show tags that are synomyms (only for English)
+- Synonyms: show tags that are synonyms (only for English)

 This extensions is intended to fill the tag management gap of CKAN.
-CKAN core offers only a listing of tags, and edition through the specific datasets.

-In the future, we plan to offer the creation of relationships between tags, and connection to a central semantic tag server.
+In the future, we plan to offer the creation of relationships between tags, and a tag recommendation structure.

 Requirements
 ------------